anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **MVP Routing Logic:**
 - All requests of a given type route to designated approver for that type
 - Request from "Submitted" state auto assigned to designated approver
-- Routing configuration is managed by Admin
 - Each request type has one default approvers

 **Acceptance Criteria:**
-- Request status changes from "Submitted" to "Under Review" automatically
+- Request status changes from "Submitted" to "Under Review" by Approver
 - Approver receives email notification
 - Routing happens immediately upon submission